 412-422-8878 | email@example.com

 Passport to Israel is a savings program that provides matching dollars from the Jewish Community Foundation for qualifying trips to Israel.
-Children in first through ninth grade may enroll.
-See www.jewishpgh.org/passport for more information and to enroll.
+Contact firstname.lastname@example.org to inquire about adding money to an existing account.

 Find the Right Program!